 In general, there are two types of interest rates available to you: fixed and variable.

 Over the course of the loan, this will result in you actually paying less.
-This is especially true for those pursuing aggressive repayment schedules (like a 5 year repayment).
-Of course, it is possible the the rates could go up a month after you refinance, but changes are typically small.
+This is especially true for those pursuing aggressive repayment schedules (like a 5-year repayment).
+Of course, it is possible that the rates could go up a month after you refinance, but changes are typically small.
 Rates can be adjusted monthly, quarterly, or yearly depending on the terms.

 In general, if the markets are going up, the rates will increase and if the markets perform poorly, rates will stay down.
 But again, it’s hard to predict so don’t make the decision to refinance based on what you expect with future interest rates, because you might not be right.

 When it’s time to apply, lenders want to see that you have strong credit.
 They’ll review your credit report to see if you have a history of on-time payments.
 They will also want to review your income to make sure that you have the ability to pay off the loan.

 If you have $200,000 in loans but are earning minimum wage, they might not be as excited to refinance your student loans (and you’d be better off with an income-based repayment plan anyway).